-5.2 Financial Risk Management Policies and Objectives - cont'd
+5.3 Capital Risk Management Policies and Objectives

 The company manages its capital to ensure that the company is able to continue as a going concern and maintains an optimal capital structure so as to maximise shareholder value.

 In order to maintain or adjust the capital structure, the company may adjust the dividend payment to equity holders, issue new shares, return capital to the equity holders, obtain new borrowings or redemption of borrowings.